Education at the Amman Center

 To inquire further about the internship program, or to apply, please contact us at email@example.com

-The Center continues to hold the Columbia Experience Overseas Program (CEO), in partnership with the Center for Career Education at Columbia University.
-The CEO program is a unique eight-week internship program that offers Columbia undergraduates high-quality internships developed through alumni and employer partnerships.
-The program was offered in Amman through the Center in the summer.
+In partnership with the Center for Career Education at Columbia University, the Amman Center continues to hold the Columbia Experience Overseas Program (CEO), The CEO program is a unique eight-week internship program that offers Columbia undergraduates high-quality internships in a diverse array of industries in Amman, developed through alumni and employer partnerships.

 To learn more, visit the website for the Amman program.